rokath/trice/docs/Common.md

-example 'trice h': Print short help. example 'trice h -all': Print all help. example 'trice h -log': Print log help. subcommand 'l|log': For displaying trice logs coming from port.
+example 'trice h': Print short help. example 'trice h -all': Print all help. example 'trice h -log': Print log help. sub-command 'l|log': For displaying trice logs coming from port.
 With "trice log" the trice tool display mode is activated.
   -args string
         Use to pass port specific parameters.
 The "default" value depends on the used port: port "COMn": default="", use "TARM" for a different driver.
 (For baud rate settings see -baud.)